 As a result, I can’t take any corrective action to improve these important lifestyle factors.

 All that Biostrap offers are “insights,” which allow you to compare your data with the general Biostrap population.
-So you can see how your core biometrics are in comparison to other genders and ages.
+So you can see how your core biometrics are compared to other genders and ages.
+Additionally, the monthly Biostrap report allows you to compare your basic biometrics and activity levels month to month.

 While that’s neat to see, it’s irrelevant because it doesn’t help you get more sleep or improve your recovery.